 Contact(s)

-To report an Animal Control issue, please contact our Municipal By-Law Enforcement Department.
+The Town ensures a safe and healthy environmental for both animals and residents in the community by enforcing the Animal Control By-Law.
+To report an Animal Control issue, please contact our Municipal Law Enforcement Department.

 Dog Licensing